Interested in Engaging in Equity Work at WPS?

 Engage as a Student

-• The following clubs at John Handley High School are directly involved in developing student leaders and bridging differences.
+• The following clubs at John Handley High School (JHHS) are directly involved in developing student leaders and bridging differences.

 Handley Black Student Union (BSU)